homerflander/AES-Encryption-Python/README.md

 -BitVector class created by Avinash Kak (kak@purdue.edu) at https://engineering.purdue.edu/kak/dist/BitVector-3.4.4.html </br>
 -Nist Announcement Publication of AES in 2001 at http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf </br>
 -Used Kavaliro Slides at https://kavaliro.com/wp-content/uploads/2014/03/AES.pdf to check work </br>
--Used Online AES Encryption Tools at http://aes.online-domain-tools.com/ and http://extranet.cryptomathic.com/aescalc/index to check work (These tools use different padding techniques for the plaintext/key, so if the key string legnth is not exactly 16 characters or the plaintext string of characters is not a divisible by 16, this script will have a different ciphertext from these tools)</br>
+-Used Online AES Encryption Tools at http://aes.online-domain-tools.com/ and http://extranet.cryptomathic.com/aescalc/index to check work (Online tools will use different padding techniques for the plaintext/key, so if the key ascii string length is not exactly 16 characters or the plaintext ascii string length is not a divisible by 16, this script will have a different ciphertext hex result from online AES encyption tools)</br>

 Summary:</br>
 Two scripts in Python to encrypt/decrypt using the 128 bits AES algorithm, ECB mode with hex "00" as padding for each character.
 For the encrypt, an ascii plaintext file is taken as the input, then an encrypted hex file is outputted.
 For the decrypt, a ciphertext hex file is taken as the input, then a decrypted ascii file is outputted.</br>